Moscow Exchange: History

-Suspension of trading due to war in Ukraine

-On 24 February 2022, following the start of a full-scale invasion of Ukraine by Russia, the Moscow Exchange suspended trading until further notice.
+On 24 February 2022, following the start of the Russian invasion of Ukraine, the Moscow Exchange suspended trading until further notice.
 On 27 February, TASS reported that foreign clients were banned from selling any securities, effective immediately.

 On 4 March, the exchange was suspended from the World Federation of Exchanges.

 On 18 March it was announced that trading in OFZ bonds should be resumed on 21 March.
 On 23 March, it was announced that trading of 33 ruble securities would resume on 24 March for residents of Russia, but that foreign investors were being restricted to repo deals and deals with derivative instruments.
 It was also announced that the act of short selling would be banned.
 On 26 March, it was announced that limited trading would be expanded to all stocks in a shortened four-hour session on 28 March.
-It remains unclear if, and if so when, normal operations will resume.
+In August 2022, the bourse still hadn't fully returned to normal operations.
+It remains unclear if, and if so when, normal operations did or will resume.

-On May 5, the United Kingdom revoked the exchange’s status as a UK "recognized stock exchange", thereby depriving securities traded on the exchange of certain UK tax reliefs.
+The exchange was also targeted as part of international sanctions against Russia.
+On May 5, the United Kingdom revoked the exchange's status as a UK "recognized stock exchange", thereby depriving securities traded on the exchange of certain UK tax reliefs.